General William Davie Bench, UNC, Chapel Hill

 Davie Poplar Bench

-William Richardson Davie, an attorney and officer in the Revolution War, served as Governor of North Carolina from 1798 to 1799.
+William Richardson Davie, an attorney and officer in the Revolutionary War, served as Governor of North Carolina from 1798 to 1799.
 He was heavily involved in the founding of the University of North Carolina while he was a member of the North Carolina general assembly.